Naaman Roosevelt

-Early life and amateur career
+Early life

 Roosevelt was raised in the East Side of Buffalo in an area which he described as violent.
 In that environment, he later said, it was difficult to think past the next day and his peers "didn't think about going to college and things like that."
 Roosevelt said that outlook changed when he was recruited to attend St. Joseph's Collegiate Institute, a private school in suburban Tonawanda.

 At St. Joseph's, Roosevelt played basketball and football as a quarterback and kick returner.
 As a senior in 2005, he threw a Western New York record 35 touchdown passes and was named the Buffalo News' Player of the Year.

+College career

 The University at Buffalo was the only school to offer Roosevelt a scholarship to play offense; New Hampshire offered him a scholarship to play cornerback.
 Roosevelt was the first player successfully recruited by new head coach Turner Gill.
 Roosevelt accepted the offer on the condition that he be allowed to compete for the starting quarterback role.

 Roosevelt lost the quarterback job to returning sophomore starter Drew Willy.
 Roosevelt was converted to wide receiver as a freshman and started seven games, catching 31 passes and 2 touchdowns.
 In his second year, the wide receiver caught 63 passes and 4 touchdowns.
 In his junior season, Roosevelt dramatically increased his production, catching 104 passes, primarily from Willy.

 On September 13, 2008, Roosevelt caught a Hail Mary pass from quarterback Drew Willy as time expired to beat the Temple Owls at UB Stadium.
 Also in his junior season, Buffalo won the 2008 MAC Championship Game against Nate Davis and the Ball State Cardinals.
 Roosevelt's 104 receptions was one short of the MAC Conference record at the time.
 His 13 touchdowns in 2008 set a school record.

 In 2009, he caught 70 passes for 9 touchdowns.
 On September 19, 2009, he threw a 34-yard touchdown pass to tight end Jesse Rack against Central Florida.
 Although a star quarterback in high school, it was the only touchdown pass of his college career.

 As of August 2022, Roosevelt still held school records for career receiving yards, career receptions, single-season receiving yards and single-season receptions.
 In February 2023, he was inducted into UB's athletics hall of fame.